 Brie is a soft cheese, which originated from south east Paris.
 The two types of brie are Brie de Meaux and Brie de Melun, which are named after towns that are near each other.
 Due to brie being a soft, creamy cheese, wine pairings have to be careful not to overpower the delicate flavours.

-Camembert is a soft cheese, which originated Normandy, being one of France's most popular cheeses.
-The young camembert is a lot harder and hold less flavour, compared to an older, more yellow skinned camembert.
+Camembert is a soft cheese, which originated in Normandy, being one of France's most popular cheeses.
+The young Camembert is a lot harder and holds less flavour, compared to an older, more yellow skinned Camembert.
 Pairings can be difficult for this cheese as the tastes vary based upon the age of the cheese.

 Roquefort is France's most famous blue cheese, which originated in the south of France.
 This is a sheep's cheese which holds strong flavours.

-Epoisses is a soft cheese from Burgundy, which is thicker than camembert and is made from unpasturised milk.
+Epoisses is a soft cheese from Burgundy, which is thicker than Camembert and is made from unpasteurised milk.
 This cheese holds strong aromas and flavours.